tomhodgins/responsive.style/src/techniques/child-element.md

+---
-# Selecting an Element by a Child it Contains
+title: Selecting an Element by a Child it Contains
+keywords: selector, CSS selector, selector resolver, child selector, child element, text content, contains text
+---

 The CSS specifications include a feature called [`:has()`](https://drafts.csswg.org/selectors/#relational) that would allow you to select an element that contains another element matching a CSS selector, but so far [no browsers](http://caniuse.com/#feat=css-has) have shown interest in supporting it.